Published:

 There are several home loan options available that allow you to put down as little as 3%.
 Consider the following evidence:

-• According to the National Association of Realtors, the average down payment among home buyers nationwide is actually closer to 6%.
+• According to the National Association of Realtors, the median down payment among home buyers is 19%, while first-time buyers put down a median of 10%.

 • For a conventional mortgage loan (i.e., one that is not insured by the government), the minimum down payment can be as low as 3%.